-We are expanding our work with operators to improve how resilient their networks are.
-This will be particularly important in the next few years because the technology powering the networks is changing in fundamental ways.
-The information that we receive from operators when they report incidents allows us to assess these incidents and establish processes to improve network availability.
+Ofcom is expanding its work with telecoms providers to improve their network resilience.
+This will be particularly important over the next few years because the technology powering the networks is changing in fundamental ways.
+The information that we receive from providers when they report incidents allows us to assess these incidents and establish processes to improve network resilience.

-The telecoms industry has an existing resilience best practice document, produced by the Electronic Communications Resilience and Response Group (EC-RRG).
+We encourage providers to review the existing telecommunications infrastructure resilience guidance produced by the Electronic Communications Resilience and Response Group (EC-RRG).
 This group, formed of the major network operators, the UK and devolved Governments, and Ofcom, is a focal point for cooperation on telecoms network resilience issues.
 We have helped to establish a new working group for EC-RRG members, to review and develop the existing best practice document.

 Ofcom is the designated competent authority for the digital infrastructure subsector in the United Kingdom under the Network and Information Systems Regulations 2018 (as subsequently amended including by the Network and Information Systems (Amendment and Transitional Provision etc.) Regulations 2020)), collectively referred to as the NIS Regulations.